go-swagger/go-swagger/docs/content/generate/client.md

     log.Fatal(err)
   }

-  // create the API client
+  // create the transport
+  transport := httptransport.New(doc)
+  // configure the host
+  if os.Getenv("TODOLIST_HOST") != "" {
+    transport.Host = os.Getenv("TODOLIST_HOST")
+  }

-  client := apiclient.New(httptransport.New(doc), strfmt.Default)
+  // create the API client, with the transport client := apiclient.New(transport, strfmt.Default)

+  // to override the host for the default client
+  // apiclient.Default.SetTransport(transport)

   // make the request to get all items resp, err := client.Operations.All(operations.AllParams{})